Last Updated on May 17, 2023 by Matt

 Age requirement: None (probably)

-Even though electric scooters are massive in Israel, data about their regulation was not easily available.
-Anecdotal evidence suggests that while there are some limitations and fines in place, there is still no age limit.
+Electric scooters are massive in Israel but data about their regulation was not easily available.
+Anecdotal evidence suggests that there are some limitations and fines in place, but there is still no age limit.

 Saudi Arabia